Annual Research Day 2015 - April 1, 2015

 A limited number of travel fellowships will be awarded for the best presentations among those that are judged.
 Full travel fellowships in the amount of $1,500 and partial fellowships will be awarded.
-The exact number of awards that will be made this year has yet to be determined.
+The May-Kin Ho and Daniel Dean Travel Fellowship for best Platform Presentation will be announced just prior to the Keynote Lecture.
+New this year, the Graduate Student Employee Union Professional Development Scholarships will be awarded to three deserving School of Graduate Studies Students, one in each of the three School of Graduate Studies programs.
 Last year, we awarded 4 full fellowships and 6 partial fellowships.
 Travel fellowships are to be used to cover costs for the student or resident to present their work at a scientific meeting.

 Annual Research Day Dinner will also be on Wednesday, April 1, 2015 at Pacificana Restaurant, 813 55th Street, Brooklyn, meeting at 6:30pm.
 The menu is a traditional ten course Chinese banquet.
 Parking is free with validation on 55th Street, under the restaurant; closest subway is the N 8th Avenue station.
 Special diet (i.e., vegetarian) meals will be made available if you request one by March 20th.